-Move the patient to a safe place.
+If someone is having a convulsion move them patient to a safe place.
 Do not restrain them.
 Calmly tell other people what is happening.
 Loosen any tight clothing near the neck.
 Do not put anything in the mouth.
 The patient will not swallow their tongue.
-If they vomit turn them immediately on their side.

-As soon as possible (perhaps after the shaking has subsided), lay the patient on their side in the coma position.
+If they vomit, turn them immediately on their side.
+As soon as possible (perhaps after the shaking has subsided), lay the patient on their side, in the coma position.
 This will help them to breathe.
 They will often need to sleep after a convulsion.

 If a convulsion lasts more than 5 minutes take the patient straight to the health centre.
-Sometimes the patient may need to sleep for more than an h{295} ter a convulsion.
-But if you can not wake them up after this it is sensible to make sure that they is have any other illness.
+Sometimes the patient may need to sleep for more than an hour after a convulsion.
+But if you can not wake them up after this it is sensible to make sure that they do not have any other illness.
 If in doubt see a clinician urgently.